Last Modified: September 23rd, 2022

-The most important stage of the data migration is the actual migration itself.
+The most important stage of data migration is the actual migration itself.
 This step includes a pre-migration validation test is initiated to ensure that no data is lost during the process.
-There are many options to process the data migrations and all of them has its own risks, disadvantages and advantages.
+There are many options to process the data migrations and all of them has its own risks, disadvantages, and advantages.

 Data Migration Options.

 - Manual migration: Manually importing and entering the data fields into the NetSuite environment from a previous ERP system.

 - Using CSV to import spreadsheets and deploy them on NetSuite

 - NetSuite Solutions Providers that help plan, migrate, and validate the entire migration process.

 The last step in the Data Migration is the Validation Stage.
 A post-migration validation test is conducted to verify the results of the migration with the pre-migration validation test to ensure that no data is lost during the migration.
 The validation checks are done to ensure that all the scope of data to be migrated to NetSuite is complete and accurate.
 This step also includes the documentation of the process as well as the problems encountered to help streamline future data migrations and reduce the impact on business operations.

 Scope of Options for Data Migration

 In order to have a successful Data Migration, businesses must a clear scope defined during the planning to stage and establish the goals that should be achieved in the Migration Process.
 The data to be imported into the NetSuite environment should clearly be defined to ensure that the process of the migration is streamlined according to the client’s requirements.